-Saved strategies may be recalled at any time by left-clicking the 'Load' button to the right of the saved strategy name field (Figure 20 (1)).
-Caution: When a saved strategy is loaded, the saved system associated with the loaded strategy will be automatically updated in the 'Systems' worksheet and shown in Figure 14(2).
+Saved strategies may be recalled at any time by clicking the 'Load' button to the right of the saved strategy name field (Figure 18 (1)).
+Caution: When a saved strategy is loaded, the saved system associated with the loaded strategy will be automatically updated in the 'Systems' worksheet and shown in Figure 13 (2).

-Figure 20.
+Figure 18.
 Loading Saved Strategies

-- 1. Left-click the blue 'Load' button to the right of any of the six saved strategy names to load any of the six saved strategies to the 'Strategy' worksheet.
-Loading Strategy 1 will restore the program to its original condition. - 2.
-Upon left-clicking the blue 'Load' button, a message box will appear asking if it is okay to overwrite the currently displayed strategy.
+- Click the blue 'Load' button to the right of any of a saved strategy name to load the saved strategy to the 'Strategy' worksheet. - 2.
+Upon clicking the 'Load' button, a message box will appear asking if it is okay to overwrite the currently displayed strategy.
 The user will follow steps 3 through 4 if 'Yes' or do nothing further if 'No'. - 3.
 If 'Yes' is selected in step 2, another message will appear stating the current strategy displayed in the 'Strategy' worksheet has been updated with the user-specified information from the strategy the user loaded.
-Left-click 'OK' to continue. - 4.
-The loaded strategy is now displayed in 'Strategy' with the name of the strategy displayed in blue font to the right and below the 'Reset Strategy' button located at the top, left corner of the worksheet.
+Click 'OK' to continue. - 4.
+The loaded strategy is now displayed in 'Strategy' with the name of the strategy displayed in blue font to the left of the 'Reset Strategy' button.

-Figure 21.
+Figure 19.
 Clearing Saved Strategies

-- 1. Left-click the red 'X' button to the right of any of the six 'Load' buttons to clear any of the six saved strategies. - 2.
-Upon left-clicking the red 'X' button, a message will appear asking if it is okay to clear the saved strategy.
+- 1. Click the red 'X' button to clear a saved strategy. - 2.
+Upon clicking the 'X' button, a message will appear asking if it is okay to clear the saved strategy.
 Follow steps 3 through 4 if 'Yes' or do nothing further if 'No'. - 3.
 If 'Yes' is selected in step 2, another message will appear stating the saved strategy has been cleared.
-Left-click 'OK' to continue. - 4.
-"Not Saved" is now displayed in the strategy name field.
-Please load the 'Non-Diverse Option' after this step.
+Click 'OK' to continue - 4.
+'Not Saved' is now displayed in the strategy name field.